 4. Improves heart function and decreases diabetes

-Is Badminton good for the heart?
-Badminton is considered a moderate-intensity activity and it is recommended for any healthy adult to practice an aerobic activity for at least 150 minutes per week, so you can play badminton for that reason.
 Badminton helps people with hypertension, particularly people with prehypertension where the blood pressure ranges from 120/80 to 139/89 mmHg, as practising sports like badminton games will prevent the occurrence of the disease.
 It lowers blood pressure and produces chemicals that counter the drug’s addictive properties.
+Playing badminton can also help prevent cardiovascular diseases and improve overall heart health.

 It can decrease the production of sugar by the liver and therefore can decrease fasting blood sugar.
 Playing badminton will help in the regulation of the production of insulin from the pancreas as well as the glycolysis process, which means the degradation of sugars from the liver, which turn to glucose in the blood.
 In fact, one study from the Diabetes Prevention Program found that exercise decreased the incidence of developing diabetes by 58% even better than medication.